AILab-FOI/B.A.R.I.C.A./README.md

 # B.A.R.I.C.A.
-B.A.R.I.C.A.
-(Barely an ARtificial Intelligence CAr) is an initial atempt on creating an autonomous vehicle based on artificial intelligence.
+B.A.R.I.C.A. is a recursive acronym standing for Barica is an ARtificial Intelligence Cognitive Agent designed to act as a platform for various AI related applications including but not limited to autonomous vehicles (Barely an ARtificial Intelligence CAr) or virtual assistant (Beautiful ARtificial Intelligence Chat Agent).
+Playing with acronyms is fun, but really Barica is a traditional name from Hrvatsko Zagorje, a northern part of Croatia where our Faculty resides.